FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-05.md

 ### Composite

 A composite is a set of named attributes.
-Each attribute is either a specific quantity or a composite.
+Each attribute is either a specific quantity or another composite.

 MLRsearch specification frequently groups multiple specific quantities into a composite.
 Description of such a composite brings an insight to motivations why this or other terms are defined as they are.
-Such insight will be harder to communicate with the specific quantities alone.
+Such insight would be harder to communicate with the specific quantities alone.

 Also, it simplifies naming of specific quantities, as they usually can share a noun or adjective referring to their common composite.